 - 2 very ripe pears, peeled, cored and finely chopped

 - 2 eggs

-- Step 2 Thickly grease a glass or ceramic baking dish 28cm x 20cm, grease the sides and bottom of the bowl with a little butter or oil.
+- Step 10 Take a glass or ceramic baking dish 28cm x 20cm, grease the sides and bottom of the bowl with a little butter or oil.

-- Step 3 Scatter the apples evenly on the bottom of the dish.
+- Step 11 Place the frozen blueberries in the bottom of the dish.

 - Step 12 In a bowl or jug mix together the milk, eggs, vanilla, honey, mashed banana and finely chopped pear.
 Combine well and add the oats too.